mindspore-ai/docs/docs/mindformers/docs/source_en/usage/evaluation.md

 ### Introduction

 [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) is an open-source language model evaluation framework that provides evaluation of more than 60 standard academic datasets, supports multiple evaluation modes such as HuggingFace model evaluation, PEFT adapter evaluation, and vLLM inference evaluation, and supports customized prompts and evaluation metrics, including the evaluation tasks of the loglikelihood, generate_until, and loglikelihood_rolling types.
-After MindFormers is adapted based on the Harness evaluation framework, the MindFormers model can be loaded for evaluation.
+After MindSpore Transformers is adapted based on the Harness evaluation framework, the MindSpore Transformers model can be loaded for evaluation.

 The currently adapted models and supported evaluation tasks are shown in the table below (the remaining models and evaluation tasks are actively being adapted, please pay attention to version updates):